ChristopherDuggan/WoD/rules.md

 1. Or a knowledge trait related to the game.
 Could also be man + intimidation (to bluff); per + intuition (to read opponent); or int + enigmas (to work out puzzle).
-1. Depends upon system being hacked; for details see extended computer rules in The Book of Secrets
+1. Depends upon system being hacked; for details se extended computer rules in The Book of Secrets
 1. Man could be replaced by dex, sta, cha, or app, depending on the type of performance.
 Expression, intimidation, or seduction could be used to